AtsushiSakai/PythonRobotics/docs/modules/0_getting_started/3_how_to_contribute_main.rst

 You can check your PR doc from the CI panel.

-After the "ci/circleci: build_doc" CI is succeeded, you can access you PR doc with clicking the [Details] of the "ci/circleci: build_doc artifact" CI.
+After the "ci/circleci: build_doc" CI is succeeded, you can access your PR doc with clicking the [Details] of the "ci/circleci: build_doc artifact" CI.

 .. image:: /_static/img/doc_ci.png